 BUS682.
-Entrepreneurial Management (3)
+Entrepreneurship Management (3)

 This course is designed to have students create a startup plan around an actual business concept.
 To do this, students will be expected to expand on each of the nine components of the lean canvas.
-This will include both direct and empirical customer/market research, customer personas, costa analyses, pro forma financials, coachtables, metrics, and a pitch deck.
+This will include both direct and empirical customer/market research, customer personas, cost analysis, pro-forma financials, coachtables, metrics, and a pitch deck.
 Out of this course, students will have all the information and tools necessary to create an effective pitch deck and to deliver a pitch to potential investors.
-Prerequisite: Graduate standing and restricted to Business - MBA majors only
+This course includes a capstone project.

 BUS690.
-Strategic Planning (3)
+Strategic Design Making (3)

 This course covers how to convert the vision of executive intuition into definitive plans that can be operationally implemented and provides opportunity for practice and experimentation in strategy formulation.
 Strategy support systems are used to assist in making the transition from a change-resistant operational approach to a future-oriented approach characteristic of strategic thinking.
 Case and project based.
-Prerequisite: Graduate standing and restricted to Business - MBA majors only.
-This class is to be taken in the last semester.